HISTORY OF MORRIS COMMERCIAL

 MORRIS MILITARY VEHICLES

-Morris Commercial manufactured most of the motorised vehicles for the British Army.
+Morris Commercial manufactured some very successful motorised vehicles for the British Army.
 In 1933, the British War Office issued specifications for a new purpose-built general service truck.
 Morris Commercial was the first company to build a prototype, the CS8.
 This saw production and use in many forms between 1934 to 1941.
 Other military vehicles manufactured by Morris Commercial included the PU and Terrapin amphibious vehicle.

 THE ICONIC J-TYPE

 First unveiled at the Commercial Transport Show, Earls Court, in October 1948.
 The new forward control J-type 10 cwt van was marketed as a vehicle for business, with sliding doors on both sides and a 150 cu ft load carrying capacity it combined practicality with charismatic design.
 From 1949 to 1961 the J-type was a global sales success and earned valuable export income for the UK.
 The J-type was finally replaced by the Morris J4 in 1961.

 Facing increasing competition from American manufacturers, like Ford, Morris and Austin merged in 1952 to form The British Motor Corporation (BMC).
 Morris and Austin brands were used for BMC Commercial Vehicles.
 During the 1950s and 1960s, BMC set up 21 plants overseas including the British Motor Corporation Australia facility in Melbourne, which assembled Morris vehicles for the Australian market from ‘Completely Knocked Down’ (CKD) kits.

 GLOBAL SALES SUCCESS